Tab-e-n/blue-runner/update_notes.md

 ### VISUAL

  - Sonic Runner is no longer in the 4:3 aspect ratio, it is now in the glorious___ 5:3 aspect ratio___!
+ - Redesigned many menus, made a few new ones and touched up some which were already fine.
+The menus should now be more readable / slightly cooler.
  - XT9 has new idle animations.
  - When launched very high with a mushroom, you now spin.
  - The timer is now outlined for better visibility.